 - Understand what an API is and why they are important.

-- Obtain the coding skills necessary to produce or contribute to API projects of their own.
+- Obtain the coding skills necessary to produce or contribute to your API projects.

 Introduction to APIs from a general perspective.
 Introduction to PHP.